 As we do each year, annual improvement priorities are selected considering several important factors including:

-- Feedback from clients and families through client experience surveys, themes from our client relations office, and client and family councils;
+- Feedback from patients, residents, clients and families through client experience surveys;

-- Client safety priorities identified from safety reporting, quality of care reviews, critical incidents and risk analysis;
+- Safety priorities identified through safety reporting, care reviews, critical incidents and risk analysis;

 - Geriatric best practices;

-- Accreditation Canada required organizational practices and standards Accreditation Canada required organizational practices and standards
+- Accreditation Canada required organizational practices and standards.

 The Excellent Care for All Act, 2010 also requires that compensation of the executive team be linked to achievement of some performance targets in the Quality Improvement Plan.
 The Board of Directors developed and approved the performance-based compensation plan.